makrai/notes/peters18-deep-contextlized-wd-reprs-naacl.md

     the encoder of either
     * a supervised neural MT system (CoVe; McCann+ 2017) or
     * an unsupervised language model (Peters+ 2017)
-  * we ... train our biLM on [the 1B word benchmark] corpus (Chelba+ 2014)
+  * we train our biLM on [the 1B word benchmark] corpus (Chelba+ 2014)
     * approximately 30 million sentences
 * different layers of deep biRNNs encode different types of information
   * introducing [POS tags] at the lower levels of a deep LSTM can improve overall performance of higher level tasks such as dependency parsing (Hashimoto+ 2017) or
     CCG super tagging (Søgaard and Goldberg, 2016)
-  * In an RNN-based encoder-decoder machine translation system, Belinkov+ (2017) showed that the representations learned at the first layer in a 2- layer LSTM encoder are better at predicting POS tags then second layer
+  * Belinkov+ (2017): an RNN-based encoder-decoder machine translation system,
+    * the first layer in a 2-layer LSTM encoder is better at predicting POS tags then second layer
   * the top layer of an LSTM for encoding word context (Melamud+ 2016) has been shown to learn representations of word sense
 * Dai and Le (2015) and Ramachandran+ (2017)